Active viscoelasticity of odd materials

-We can now proceed to the analysis of the dynamics.
-We will consider two analytically tractable limits.
-The first is the small elastic coefficients $\kappa_{ijkl}$ limit, while keeping the $\Lambda _{ijmn}$ fixed.
-In this limit, the velocity is decoupled from the shear and we get the following set of equations for the stress
+where $\rho$ is the mass density.
+We can rewrite the above equations using the inverse of the relaxation times tensor \eqref{eq:invrelax}.
+This model together with the relaxation times analysis for broken parity and time reversal symmetries is a central result of our study.
+We perform analytic studies in a simplifying limit.
+We consider an analytically tractable limit, taking small elastic coefficients $\kappa_{ijkl}$ , while keeping the relaxation rates $\Lambda _{ijmn}$ fixed.

-In order to extract the information about relaxation times we have to diagonalize the matrix of coefficients.
-The resulting eigenvalues are rates of relaxation and

 The relaxation times are given again by the expressions \eqref{eq:relaxtcompress} and \eqref{eq:relaxtshear}.
 In a complete analogy with Kelvin-Voigt material we see that changing the volume of the material relaxes without any influence from activity.
 On the other hand area preserving shear deformations lead to oscillating, damped shear waves.

-{\it Compressible Maxwell fluids}.$-$Parity odd signatures affect pressure disturbances in a significant way.
-As a result we want to study the compressible regime of the odd Maxwell model.
-In such a regime ramifications of odd viscoelasticity should be most pronounced.

-Let us now look at the equations linearized around a solution with no velocity and $\rho =\rho_0$ governing the dynamics of an odd viscoelastic fluid:
+{\it Compressible Maxwell fluids}.$-$Parity breaking affects pressure in a significant way \cite{Lucas2014}.
+We can investigate this in the compressible regime of the odd Maxwell model.
+Let us now look at the equations \eqref{eq:Maxfl} linearized around a solution with no velocity and $\rho =\rho_0$ governing the dynamics of an odd viscoelastic Maxwell fluid: